aegoroff/editorconfiger/README.md

 ## Command line syntax:
 ```
-USAGE:
-    editorconfiger [SUBCOMMAND]
+Usage: editorconfiger [COMMAND]

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information

-SUBCOMMANDS:
+Commands:
+  vf          Validate single .editorconfig file
+  vd          Validate all found .editorconfig files in a directory and all its children
   c           Compare two .editorconfig files
+  completion  Generate the autocompletion script for the specified shell
-    help    Prints this message or the help of the given subcommand(s)
+  help        Print this message or the help of the given subcommand(s)

-    vd      Validate all found .editorconfig files in a directory and all its children
-    vf      Validate single .editorconfig file
+Options:
+  -h, --help     Print help information
+  -V, --version  Print version information
 ```